Maxeh/masterarbeit/Flutter/README.md

 ## Install

-1) Install the Flutter SDK according to the offical docs (https://flutter.io/get-started/install/).
+1) Clone repository.
+When you just download the .zip make sure you have git installed, as it is a requirement for Flutter.
-2) Install the newest version of Android Studio.
+2) Install the Flutter SDK according to the offical docs (https://flutter.io/get-started/install/).
-3) Add flutter/bin to the PATH variable on Windows.
+3) Install the newest version of Android Studio.
-4) Run flutter_console.bat in the Flutter folder and run the command "flutter doctor" to get further information on what to do next.
+4) Add flutter/bin to the PATH variable on Windows.
-5) Make sure you have Git installed.
+5) Run flutter_console.bat in the Flutter folder and run the command "flutter doctor" to get further information on what to do next.
 6) Open your IDE (e.g. Android Studio) and install the plugins "Dart" and "Flutter".
 7) Open the project in your IDE.
 8) Get the project's dependencies.